TokeniZK/tokenizk-finance/docs/TokeniZK-Finance-proposal516-zkapp-track.md

 PrivateSale works for project team to make a private sale from specified investors or the public.
 You could pre-configure it on **sales amount, target currency, softcap/hardcap, minimumBuy/maximumBuy,startTime/endTime, whitelist**, vesting schedule for project team, etc.

  ​	① investment operations and information on projects and team.

 ​	 ② PrivateSale Listing page

 ​ 	③ PrivateSale Detail Page

-​	④PrivateSale contribution
+​	 ④ PrivateSale contribution

 Including withdraw contribution if Softcap is not reached